GingaaBread/Pipp/src/main/resources/help/Errors.md

 *Cause*:
 This error occurs when trying to represent a hexadecimal colour.
-Make sure the colour begins with a '#' and is followed by exactly six integers.
+Make sure the colour begins with a '#' and is followed by exactly six hexadecimals.

 *Example:*